-In the autumn of 2019, Madelyn Postman was invited to join the newly-formed UK Steering Committee, together with 1% for the Planet representatives Ashley Weltz and Carla Fox, Harry Lyon-Smith of Illustration X, Fred Clarke of MOJU, Christopher Ramsay of Pelican Founders, and James Bidwell and Piotr Kowalczyk of Re_Set.
+In the autumn of 2019, Madelyn Postman was invited to join the newly-formed UK & Ireland Steering Committee, together with 1% for the Planet representatives Ashley Weltz and Carla Fox, Harry Lyon-Smith of Illustration X, Fred Clarke of MOJU, Christopher Ramsay of Pelican Founders, and James Bidwell and Piotr Kowalczyk of Re_Set.

 The group organised Zeitgeist, a ‘UK relaunch’ event, in January 2020 at The Conduit, featuring members Georgia Phillips of Pukka Herbs, Alex Beasley of Patagonia, and Bill Liao of nonprofit WeForest.
 About a hundred people attended: members, potential members, nonprofits, and the press.

 Lockdown struck before we could organise the next in-person event.
-On April 21st 2020, the day before Earth Day, we hosted ‘Navigating our way towards a Plastic-Free Ocean’ with Emily Penn, who founded eXXpedition.
+On 21st April 2020, the day before Earth Day, we hosted ‘Navigating our way towards a Plastic-Free Ocean’ with Emily Penn, who founded eXXpedition.
 Her organisation holds ‘all-female voyages exploring the impact of and solutions to plastic and toxic pollution in our ocean.’
 Emily is a knowledgeable, inspiring, and enthusiastic speaker and she kept the audience entranced.

 As the pandemic continued and we saw the impact of fewer planes in the air, the future of travel proved to be a popular topic.
-We invited Soraya Shattuck, founder of the Adventure Travel Conservation Fund, and 1% for the Planet board member Kurt Weinsheimer of Sojern, which provides data-driven travel marketing solutions, to speak on ‘Sustainable travel and tourism beyond 2020’ on June 24th.
+We invited Soraya Shattuck, founder of the Adventure Travel Conservation Fund, and 1% for the Planet board member Kurt Weinsheimer of Sojern, which provides data-driven travel marketing solutions, to speak on ‘Sustainable travel and tourism beyond 2020’ on 24th June.
 Madelyn has written up the talk for the Real Sustainability blog.

-To round out the events for 2020, on October 29th, Chief Executive of Rewilding Britain, Rebecca Wrigley, spoke about the nonprofit’s ambitions, projects, and the new branding and communications campaigns.
+To round out the events for 2020, on 29th October, Chief Executive of Rewilding Britain, Rebecca Wrigley, spoke about the nonprofit’s ambitions, projects, and the new branding and communications campaigns.
 She illustrated the benefits of rewilding, namely that it: draws down carbon from the atmosphere; helps wildlife adapt to climate change; reverses biodiversity loss; supports diversified economic opportunities; improves our health and wellbeing.
 The recording and write-up are on the 1% for the Planet website.